 Staying engaged with your investors not only shows that you want them to be informed, but it also demonstrates that you’re proactively managing your investor relationship.
 Over time, this is what leads to repeat investments.
 When you enter the fundraising process again, you’ll be halfway to close if you’re managing relationships in this manner.

-Best-in-class firms operating using a predictive approach are already adopting technology to share reports and fund information, and then tracking what the investors are doing with that information.
+Best-in-class firms operating using a predictive approach are already adopting technology to share reports and fund information, and then track what the investors are doing with that information.
 Again, investor relations tools like Altvia can help you improve targeting and personalization in communications for a more impactful touch.

 Investor Relations Tool: Enabling You to Connect With Stakeholders at the Optimal Times